Winning Strategies for Lunches with Potential Clients

 Good luck and enjoy your lunch.

-What we have discussed in this article is only a small fraction of what we teach our lawyer-clients in how to attract more new clients and bring more important new matters to your firm, in our coaching course.
+What we have discussed in this article is only a small fraction of what we teach our lawyer-clients in our coaching program on how to attract more new clients and bring more important new matters to your firm.
 We can help grow your practice as your business coaches.
 And we can train you and your firm’s lawyers to become more effective marketers and stronger rainmakers.
 For specific questions about this article or about the Coaching Programs we have for you and/or your law firm, please email us at:

-© Copyright 2022.
+© Copyright 2023.
 All Rights Reserved.
 Any unauthorized distribution or reproduction of this material in print or in any electronic form is strictly prohibited.
-Persons or organizations desiring to use this material, must obtain the prior written consent of Silber, Vasquez & Associates.
+Persons or organizations desiring to use this material must obtain the prior written consent of Silber, Vasquez & Associates.